Monash Institute of Medical Research: History

 While the original themes of fertility, preterm infant health and prostate cancer are still key research areas, the research focus of MIMR has broadened to include research into cancer, inflammation and infectious diseases, women’s health, stem cell research, pain medicine and palliative care.

 Professor de Kretser retired as Institute Director in 2005 to become the Governor of Victoria.
-In January 2006, Professor Bryan Williams, an internationally recognised cancer expert, commenced as Institute Director.
-Under Professor Williams’ leadership, MIMR’s reputation continues to grow as he oversees the next chapter of research, innovation and discovery.
+In January 2006, Professor Bryan Williams commenced as Institute Director.